-Sub-section 605.4.2.2 Truck-Mounted Attenuators (paragraph 6) - unless otherwise directed.
+Sub-section 605.4.2.2 Truck-Mounted Attenuators (paragraph 6) -

+A direct truck mounted truck mounted attenuator is mounted and attached to brackets or similar devices connected to the frame of a truck with a minimum gross vehicular weight (GVW) of 15,000 pounds (actual weight) unless otherwise directed.
 A trailer towed truck mounted attenuator is towed from behind and attached via a standard pintle hook / hitch to the frame of a truck with a minimum gross vehicular weight (GVW) of 10,000 pounds (actual weight) unless otherwise directed.